SkyrilHD/HP-8x70W-Hackintosh/README.md

 This repo includes an OpenCore EFI for 8570W.

-This repo may get updated more slowly as I have little free time to continue this project.

 ### We're also looking for 8770W users, so if anyone has one of these, let us know!

 ### EFI Compatibility list: